-The Travel Grant is available to assist students in good academic standing offset the cost of traveling to campus to complete their necessary courses.
-The grant applications are accepted for Fall (including A-term), Spring (including J-term), and Summer semesters.
-Maximum grant award amounts have been increased from \$250 to \$500 per semester, for a total of \$1,500 per academic year.
+The Travel Grant is available to assist students in good academic standing to offset the cost of traveling to campus to complete their necessary courses.
+Grant applications are accepted for Fall (including A-term), Spring (including J-term), and Summer semesters.
+Maximum grant award amount is \$500 per semester, for a total of \$1,500 per academic year.
+All requests must be submitted before the end of the semester in which the expenses occurred.
+All travel grant payments will be made after the drop period ends.